bones0xab/Tp_Java/TP7/README.md

 # Exercise 3 3️⃣:
 ---
-`Overview`: In this exercise, we want to make a program for uses the generic feature of Java, to make the simplicity of coding.
+`Overview`: In this exercise, we want to make a program that uses the generic feature of Java, to make the simplicity of coding simple.

 **I will share the screens for this last exercise cause it's so long !**